machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Additional injections

-Parameters without `@Param` can still be injected when supported by the provider runtime, for example `Configurator` or the working directory `File`.
+Parameters without `@Param` can still be injected when supported by the provider runtime, most notably `Configurator` and `File`.

 ### `@Prompt`